-The financial statements have been prepared in accordance with the New Zealand generally accepted accounting practice as appropriate for Tier 2 for-profit entities.
+The financial statements are prepared in accordance with the New Zealand generally accepted accounting practice as appropriate for Tier 2 for-profit entities.

-The financial statements have been prepared on an historical cost basis except for the revaluation of investment properties.
+The financial statements are prepared on an historical cost basis except for the revaluation of investment properties.

 The functional and presentation currency is New Zealand dollars.
 All values are rounded to the nearest thousand dollars (\$000).